Nicolas Wentzensen, M.D., Ph.D.

 Dr. Wentzensen received an M.D. from the University of Heidelberg in 2000.
-He trained in General Surgery and conducted research in Surgical Oncology at the Department of Surgery, University of Heidelberg from 2000-2002.
-From 2002-2007, Dr. Wentzensen did his Ph.D.
+He trained in general surgery and conducted research in surgical oncology in the Department of Surgery, University of Heidelberg from 2000-2002.
+From 2002-2007, Dr. Wentzensen earned his Ph.D.
 (Habilitation) in Applied Tumor Biology at the Institute of Pathology, University of Heidelberg.
 During this time, he conducted research in molecular biology, molecular pathology, and molecular epidemiology of cervical cancer.
 He built a research group focusing on cervical cancer biomarker discovery and validation and established a diagnostic laboratory for cervical cancer screening.
-From 2005-2007, he did a Master of Epidemiology at the University of Mainz.
-Dr. Wentzensen joined DCEG as a visiting fellow in 2007, and was awarded scientific tenure by the NIH and appointed senior investigator in 2013.
+From 2005-2007, he earned a Master of Epidemiology at the University of Mainz.
+Dr. Wentzensen joined DCEG as a visiting fellow in 2007, became a tenure-track investigator in 2009, and was awarded scientific tenure by the NIH and appointed senior investigator in 2013.

 Dr. Wentzensen’s research is focused on etiologic heterogeneity and biomarker discovery of gynecological cancers, mainly cervical and ovarian.
 His research has been highly recognized internationally.
 His medical doctorate thesis on human papillomavirus integration was awarded summa cum laude.
-He has received multiple research awards from the University of Heidelberg and several awards for presentations at international scientific meetings, including an AACR scholar in training award.
-He received a competitive stipend supporting a 2-year visiting fellowship at the NCI.
-During his time at DCEG, he won two intramural research awards (IRA).
-He was selected as an expert for the Cochrane Gynaecological Cancer Review Group (Section ‘Prevention of Cervical Cancer’) and the Society of Gynecologic Oncologists Future Strategies of Cervical Cancer Prevention Meeting.
+He has received multiple research awards from the University of Heidelberg and several awards for presentations at international scientific meetings, including an AACR scholar-in-training award.
+Since joining DCEG, Dr. Wentzensen has won two intramural research awards, an NCI Director’s Intramural Innovation Award, an NIH Award of Merit and a Research Highlights Award.
+He was selected as an expert for the Cochrane Gynaecological Cancer Review Group (Section ‘Prevention of Cervical Cancer’) and the Society of Gynecologic Oncologists Future Strategies of Cervical Cancer Prevention Meeting, and he serves on a standing U.S. Food and Drug Administration panel for Microbiology Devices.

-Other Studies of HPV-related cancers: I am a major collaborator on two new HREB efforts, the Nigerian Cervical Cancer Screening Study and the Anal Cancer Screening Study.
-In both studies, I am leading biomarker and colposcopy/anoscopy components.
-Based on my long experience with cellular and humoral immune responses against tumor-associated and viral antigens, I am evaluating novel serologic assays to detect HPV antibodies as markers of exposure and protection together with other HREB and IIB investigators in several DCEG-based studies (Costa Rica Natural History Cohort, Costa Rica Vaccine Trial, ASCUS-LSIL-Triage-Study).
-I am evaluating novel biomarkers for cervical precancers in different HREB studies and collaborate with researchers in IIB on HPV-related lung and head and neck cancers.
+Based on my long experience with cellular and humoral immune responses against tumor-associated and viral antigens, I am evaluating novel serologic assays to detect HPV antibodies as markers of exposure and protection together with other investigators in HREB and the Infections and Immunoepidemiology Branch (IIB) in several DCEG-based studies (Costa Rica Natural History Cohort, Costa Rica Vaccine Trial, ASCUS-LSIL-Triage-Study).